 Baptism for children (under the age of 7) is celebrated in English on the first three Sundays at 1pm; in Spanish on the last Sunday of the month at 1pm; in Kreyol on the 3rd Saturday at 1pm.
 Parents attend a preparation session on the first Monday of the month from 8pm to 9:30pm in the church.
 Please call the Parish Center at (516) 334-0021 to make arrangements to speak to one of our priests or deacons about your child’s upcoming baptism.

 We celebrate regularly this great sacrament of God's forgiveness and mercy at St. Brigid's.
-Anyone interested in making their First Confession should contact our Faith Formation Office.
-(516) 334-0021 x 352.
+Anyone interested in making their First Confession should contact our Faith Formation Office at (516) 334-0021 x 352.

 In all other cases, our priests are available to celebrate this wonderful Sacrament of Forgiveness with you according to the following schedule, and as needed.